kmkluc/pdsnd_github/README.md

 In the creation of the project the following was used: https://stackoverflow.com/questions/26266362/how-to-count-the-nan-values-in-a-column-in-pandas-dataframe- Null value count

-https://pythontic.com/datetime/date/weekday- removed from code after working with mentor for a cleaner solution to the weekday name issue.
+https://pythontic.com/datetime/date/weekday- removed from code after working with mentor for a cleaner solution to the weekday name issue for python project.
+Utilized in the github project just to change code.

 Also worked hand in hand with a colleague who has python experience to get the code created.